nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 #### Nuxeo Maven Package Example

-Here is [an example](https://github.com/nuxeo/nuxeo-marketplace-sample/edit/master/ftest/nightwatchjs) of a Nuxeo package to run with Maven and npm nightwatchjs tests.
+[An example](https://github.com/nuxeo/nuxeo-marketplace-sample/edit/master/ftest/nightwatchjs) of a Nuxeo package to run with Maven and npm nightwatchjs tests.

 ## Security Strategies